-Walking in a semi-circle to avoid the closed-off area
+Walking in a semi-circle to avoid the back-then closed-off area

 Just be warned and aware of the fact that steam explosions can take place here at Seltún and don't enter this area if there is a closed sign on the path.